DatepollSystems/WaiterRobot-Shared-Android/README.md

 approved by Google publish the approved changes and remove the pre-release flag on GitHub Releases.
 (see [publishAndroidProd.yml](.github/workflows/publishAndroidProd.yml))

-> It is also possible to create release a specific version.
+> It is also possible to release a specific version.
 Just add the `v` parameter to the
 > command e.g. `./gradlew androidApp:release -Pv=3.0.2`.
 This will first bump the version to 3.0.2,
 > then create a production release and then bump the version to the next patch version.